marcelovani/IMDB-movie-scanner/README.md

 Python script that scans local folders and updates meta data and cover photos.
 It can send the film info to a CMS using an End point.

+* It will only scan one movie per folder, which means, you need to create a folder for each film.

 Requires IMDBPY
 https://github.com/alberanid/imdbpy